Lily Lafleur at the Mademoiselle Chapeaux workshop - 2020

-"My aim is to train to keep
+"My goal is to train to keep".

 Lily Lafleur, winner of the Prix Savoir-faire en transmission 2020, and her tutor Chloé Thieblin, welcome us to a very pretty boutique-workshop, Mademoiselle Chapeaux, near the Place de la Bastille.
 This workshop is specialised in the creation of hats and works for individuals or large companies.